Pulkit1822/googleScript-myday-scheduler/README.md

 5. Open the Google Sheet where you installed the script.
 6. Click on the `myday` menu.
 7. Select `Add New Day's Schedule` to create a new schedule for the day.
+8. Fill in your tasks and assignments, set deadlines, and update their status as needed.
+9. To sync events with Google Calendar, select `Sync All Events to Calendar` from the `myday` menu.
+10. To initialize calendar access, select `Initialize Calendar Access` from the `myday` menu.

+### Note

+When running the script for the first time, you will be prompted to grant necessary permissions for the script to access Google Calendar and Google Sheets.
+Make sure to review and grant these permissions to ensure the script functions correctly.

+### Adding the `appsscript.json` File

+1. In the Apps Script editor, click on the `+` button next to the `Files` section.
+2. Select `Script Properties` and then click on `appsscript.json`.
+3. Copy the contents of the `appsscript.json` file provided in this repository.
+4. Paste the contents into the `appsscript.json` file in the Apps Script editor.
+5. Save the project.

+### Adding the Calendar Service

+1. In the Apps Script editor, click on `Services` (+ icon) in the left sidebar.
+2. Click `Add a service` (+ button).
+3. Find and select `Google Calendar API`.
+4. Click `Add`.

+### Clearing Previous Authorization Cache and Reviewing Permissions

+1. In the Apps Script editor, click on `View` → `Show project manifest`.
+2. If `appsscript.json` exists, replace its content with the code above.
+3. If it doesn't exist, create it by clicking the `+` next to Files and choosing `Script`, name it `appsscript.json`.
+4. Click `Review Permissions` in the editor.
+5. At the top right, click on your Google account icon.
+6. Click `Manage Account`.
+7. Go to `Security`.
+8. Scroll to `Third-party apps with account access`.
+9. Remove the previous authorization for this script.

+### Testing the Integration

+1. Go back to your spreadsheet.
+2. Refresh the page.
+3. Try adding a new task with a deadline.

 ## Feedback